US factories likely to feel the pain from Trump's steel and aluminum tariffs

 WASHINGTON (AP) — President Donald Trump is once again lashing out at three of his biggest irritants: foreign steel, foreign aluminum and Canada.

 Trump on Wednesday will effectively plaster 25% taxes – tariffs – on all steel and aluminum imports.
-And on Tuesday the president said the U.S. would double the forthcoming levy on the two metals to 50% if they come from Canada — only to suggest hours later that he might reconsider the additional increase on America’s northern neighbor.
+And on Tuesday the president said the U.S. would double the forthcoming levy on the two metals to 50% if they come from Canada — only for the White House to pull back its threat by the afternoon after the province of Ontario suspended its own retaliatory plans.

 The pain won’t just be felt by foreign steel and aluminum plants.
 The tariffs will likely drive up costs for American companies that use the metals, such as automakers, construction firms and beverage makers that use cans.
 The threats to the economy have rattled stock markets.